-This is a guide covering the golden ratio.
+This is a guide covering everything you need to know about the golden ratio.

 What is the Golden Ratio?